 With the rise of violent crime, be it gang violence or, extremism, the voice, opinions and ideas of young people are not heard – often drowned by polarising groups.

-We will not allow prejudice, hate and discrimination to break our communities!
+We will not allow prejudice, discrimination, hate and violence to break our communities!

-We are launching the “My Voice” project – which will act as a platform to equip young Muslim with the knowledge and skills to amplify their voices to be heard more effectively and empower them to address the issues that matter to them whilst challenging bigotry, hatred and division.
+We launched the “My Voice” project to act as a platform to equip young people with the knowledge and skills to amplify their voices to be heard more effectively and empower them to address the issues that matter, be it about jobs, Islamophobia, racism, integration etc.

-After completing the training, participants of the My Voice project will be invited to lead on campaigns and to meet policymakers from Downing Street, The Home Office, Ministry of Housing, Communities and Local Government officials, and experts in leading PR firms and civil society leaders.
+We also run sessions enabling our participants to meet policymakers from Downing Street, The Home Office, Ministry of Housing, Communities and Local Government officials, and experts in leading PR firms and civil society leaders.